rafaelmagalhaes/nuxt3-auth/tutorial.md

 });

 const login = async () => {
-  // TODO send user Data to login endpoint and redirect if  successful };
+  // TODO send user Data to the login endpoint and redirect if  successful };
 </script>
 ```